 These trainings are for faculty, instructors, and GSIs who want to build well-being into their work with students.

-• Intro to the Wellness Check-in Intervention (for large, introductory courses).
-Learn to support students and staff with short check-ins during stressful times of the term.
+- Intro to the “Wellness Check-in” intervention for large, introductory courses.
+Learn how to partner with Wolverine Wellness to support students and staff through brief, targeted check-ins during high-stress points in the academic term.

 If you want to know more about any of our trainings, fill out our Wolverine Wellness form.